 Fr.
 Nuguid’s efforts paid off, and many of the residents actively worked for the building of the community and the parish church.
 Construction started in 1978, but Fr.
 Nuguid was never able to witness its completion, in 1981.
 Fr.
 Nuguid died of a heart attack, and was replaced by Fr.
 Marcelino O. Reyes, who continued the work and saw the church’s completion in 1983.

-The new church was soon declared as a National Shrine, and was previously named as the home of the new Vicariate of Santo Niño, under the Archdiocese of Cubao.
+The new church was declared as a Diocesan Church, and was previously named as the home of the new Vicariate of Santo Niño, under the Diocese of Manila.
+When the Archdiocese of Cubao was created in 2003, the Vicariate Santo Niño was transferred to the new diocese.
 Under this new vicariate are the Holy Family Parish, the Immaculate Conception Parish, Our Lady of Hope Parish, Our Lady of Mount Carmel, Our Lady of Perpetual Help, and the San Nicolas de Tolentino Parish.
-And in 2016, the parish was honored with a Paenitentiaria Apostolica, which a Plenary Indulgence for all of those who take a pilgrimage to the Santo Niño Church.
+And in 2016, the parish was honored with a Paenitentiaria Apostolica, which a Plenary Indulgence for all of those who take a pilgrimage to the Santo Niño Church, and thus declared a National Shrine.

 The appointment of the Santo Niño Parish as a pilgrimage shrine is the community’s honor, after years of trying to end the cycles of violence and crime in their area.
 As the church now represents the heart and home of the people’s faith, they commemorated this with the golden words etched onto the lectern, with the Latin quote: “Verbum caro factum est et habitavit in nobis”.
 This is taken from the Bible verse of John 1:14, which states: “The Word was made flesh and dwelt among us”.
 Aside from the immediate reference of Jesus Christ as the embodiment of the Old Testament prophets’ words come to life; it can also be translated as the people’s faith realized with the construction of the church.